Fill in your details

 Understanding Your Results

-If the property is sold with a broker fee (“provision” in German) instead of “provisionfrei”, you need to bring an additional 3,57 % of the purchase price as your own capital 33.420 €.
+If the property is sold with a broker fee instead of “provisionfrei”, you need to bring a further 3,57 % of the purchase price as your own capital for a total of 57.850 €.

 You could also bring additional capital to reduce the loan amount.
-This is called a down payment and could lower the so-called loan-to-value ratio.
-If you put another 5% of the purchase price down, you can typically get a much better interest rate from the bank.
-For your desired home, this would amount to 72.000 €.
+If you put another 5 % of the purchase price down, you can typically get a much better interest rate from the bank.
+For your desired home, this would raise the needed capital to 65.000 €.

 Find a home that fits your needs